LLNL/axom/src/docs/sphinx/coding_guide/sec07_documentation.rst

       For these C++ style comment forms, the comment delimiter is required on each line.

-7.12 Whichever Doxygen comment block style is used, it **must** be the same within each file.
+7.12 A consistent Doxygen comment block style **must** be used within a component.

 7.13 Doxygen comment blocks **must** appear immediately before the items they describe; i.e., no blank lines between comment and documented item.
 This